RikudouSage/GitlabCeApprovals/README.md

 Afterwards, you need to go to your instance and set the webhook with the deployed url.
 You can either configure it for the whole instance in the admin, or per each project.

+If you don't use the serverless deployment, you can configure the following:

+- `HTTP_PORT` - the port the app listens on, defaults to `8080`
+- `WORKER_COUNT` - how many workers should be started, basically how many simultaneous requests can it handle, default is `100`.

 ### Serverless

 - `export GITLAB_ACCESS_TOKEN=your-bot-access-token`